aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select cell 0,0,0
 Select View -> Go to cell
 Enter 0,0,0 in dialog
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Select View -> Go to cell
 Enter nothing in dialog
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Select View -> Go to cell
 Enter 1,0,0 in dialog
-Result: Cell 1,0,0 is selected
+Expected result: Cell 1,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Select View -> Go to cell
 Enter 999,99,9 in dialog
-Result: Cell 999,99,0 is selected
+Expected result: Cell 999,99,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Select View -> Go to cell
 Enter 999,99,1 in dialog
-Result: Cell 999,99,1 is selected
+Expected result: Cell 999,99,1 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 34. View -> Toggle spell checker